segurac/force-host-alloction-APU/README.md

 Check that everything is working as expected with 'rocm-smi'.

-This takes around 2 minutes to generate in the iGPU and around 3 minutes in the CPU.
+This takes around 2 minutes to generate in my iGPU and around 3 minutes in my CPU.

 If you have something work or not work with HIP on APUs, please share it in discussion.